![]() |

 before the industrial revolution, already showed remarkable talent in textile

 and metallurgy.
-The region of Flanders became well known for producing textile,
+The region of Flanders earned a reputation as well in textile,

 with Britain in trading cotton.
 With these industries, it became obvious that

 subsequently arrive in Belgium.
-In addition, Belgium had a large reserve of
+In addition, the country had a large reserve of

-iron and coal, which were vital resources for industrialization.
+iron and coal, vital resources for industrialization.
 In addition,

 position, and resources, it became evident that Belgium possessed the